fluca1978/fluca1978.github.io/cats.md

 But the intimate approach with such feline strongly influenced my mindset at the point I sometime believe I'm myself a cat.
 **It is not just an intimate feeling with cats, it is that I recognize myself in their behavior.**

 During my life several cats lived with me and my family, but only a few of them did get a special place into my life.
-Therfore, I tried to recognize the great value they added, as well as the influence, on my life.
+That's why I want to publicly state about their role and importance for me.

 As a computer geek, back in the time when I was using an email client to manage all my incoming emails (and it was **KMail**, for the record), I changed the reply and forward quotes to appear like the following: